 After women have gone through the exercises of describing what her partner does in each phase of the Cycle and how women experience each phase of the Cycle (the impacts of the abuse), we introduce women to the Power and Control Wheel.
 The Wheel helps women to name and make sense of all the different types of abuse, and helps them see that all forms of abuse have negative and cumulative impacts on their safety, health, autonomy, mental health, finances, children, housing, etc. This is an important complementary tool for women to understand their partner’s actions, intentions and impacts.

 Critics have argued Walker’s theory is flawed, as it does not apply as universally as Walker suggested, nor does not accurately or completely describe all abusive relationships.
 No one would argue that there is a single, or simple, way to describe women’s experiences of abuse.
 Women’s experiences are complex, multifaceted and intersecting.
 A number of tools and exercises are necessary for women to develop and give voice to their own understanding of their experiences.
-We have found the Cycle to be an invaluable tool to help women begin to name their experiences and we introduce women to a number of exercises and tools that help women build a more accurate, comprehensive and compassionate narrative for themselves.
+Women find the Cycle to be an invaluable tool to help them begin to name and validate their experiences.
+Along with a number of exercises and tools described in our Best Practices Guide, we help women build a more accurate, comprehensive and compassionate narrative for themselves.
 We explore all these ideas much more fully in the When Love Hurts book and our newly-released When Love Hurts Best Practices Guide and Curriculum for supporting women with experiences of abuse.
 If you have stopped using the Cycle of Abuse because of the unhelpful ideas and interpretations based on Walker’s original work, we hope that our material will help you reclaim this invaluable tool.